 B. Communication Objectives and Core Messaging

 The overarching objective of the campaign is to help all audiences understand: (i) how the new targeted subsidy mechanism works; (ii) what consumers need to do to access it, including CNIC-to-meter linkage and NSER registration; (iii) what the reform means for their electricity bill; and (iv) how to raise a query or complaint through the grievance redress mechanism.
-The consultant will ,assist the Power Division in recording, tracking, and responding to complaints received..
+The consultant will assist the Power Division in recording, tracking, and responding to complaints received..

 The Firm shall assist the Power Division in recording, tracking, and responding to queries and complaints received through digital and social media channels, and in feeding these into the Power Division's formal Grievance Redress Mechanism (GRM), consistent with the reporting requirements at Section 3.